djoshea/sphinxcontrib-matlabdomain/docs/source/glossary.rst

         immediately at the top of the module.

     executable scripts
-        Sripts that can be executed from a :term:`shell`, as opposed to (or in addition to) inside the Python interpreter.
+        Scripts that can be executed from a :term:`shell`, as opposed to (or in addition to) inside the Python interpreter.

     module docstring